sperku/codecheck-2871/README.md

 - Go
 - Java

-We want you to make it as a CLI application.
-Input parameter will be passed as an argument of CLI.
-Output should be written to stdout.

-How to make CLI application with selected language is written in [LANGUAGE].md
+How to make a CLI application with each language is explained in [YOUR LANGUAGE].md

 ## Secret Test
-You can see 7 testcases in [testcase.js](test/testcase.js)
+You can see 7 testcases in [testcase.js](test/testcase.js).
-However, this challenge has more 3 testcases.
-These are hidden.
+However, this challenge has 3 additional hidden testcases:

-- Secret1.
-Pass '8' to this function, it should return collect answer.
-- Secret2.
-Pass '20' to this function, it should return collect answer.
+- SecretTest1.
+Passes an integer of '8', and expects a correct answer.
+- SecretTest2.
+Passes an integer of '20', and expects a correct answer.
-- Secret3.
-If the input number is '10000', what is the initial 500 digit of result?
-Write the answer at the top line of [answer.md](answer.md).
-Also, explain how to solve this problem below.
+- SecretTest3.
+Passes an integer of '10000'.
+Find the initial 500 digits of the expected output, and write this in the first line of [answer.md](answer.md).
+Explain how you solved the problem beginning from line 2.

-If your function is implemented correctly, first 2 test will pass.
+If your function is implemented correctly, the first 2 tests will pass.

-However, if your function is implemented in a very simple way, the last question eat all your memory.
-Try to find some optimization.
+However, if your implementation is too earnest, the last question will eat up all of your memory! :( Try to find a way to optimize.

-Note.
+PS:
-The secret tests will run on submitting challenge.
-These results are never shown on WebEditor.
+The secret tests will run only when the challenge is submitted, and the results are never shown in the WebEditor.